-According to data from the Costa Rican Coalition of Development Initiatives, the Life Sciences sector represented 27% of the country’s exports of assets with $ 2,847 million in total, 6 of them located in Coyol Free Zone including Abbott Vascular, MicroVention and Medtronic.
+According to data from the Costa Rican Coalition of Development Initiatives, the Life Sciences sector represented 27% of the country’s exports of medical devices with $ 2,847 million in total, 6 of them located in Coyol Free Zone including Abbott Vascular, MicroVention and Medtronic.

-Together, these companiesd manufacture daily thousands of medical devices for different health requirements such as heart valves, catheters, gastric probes, surgical instruments, devices for enteral feeding, knee implants, breast implants, among many others.
+Together, these companies manufacture daily thousands of medical devices for different health requirements such as heart valves, catheters, gastric probes, surgical instruments, devices for enteral feeding, knee implants, breast implants, among many others.

 Conscious of the environment and society

 The 24 companies located in the international business park, today employ more than 12.000 people.
 Their workforce is nourished by trained, competitive and committed human talent through the program “Intégrate a Coyol” and others programs designed to support the companies´ Human Resources Departments.

 In this way, it benefits the communities of influence, since CFZ increases the candidates´ level of employability and brings them closer to new employment opportunities.

 Coyol Free Zone promotes education in the community´s schools and high schools, and has donated more than ¢ 49,000,000 for the construction of infrastructure, technological equipment, improvement of security, lighting and river systems.
 In addition, CFZ suppliers have given a contribution close to ¢ 3,000,000 to support these construction processes.

 Some of the benefited schools have been “Jesús Ocaña School” and “Liceo Pacto del Jocote” both in El Coyol, “Miguel Carballo School” in Naranjo and “Santa Rosa School” in Poás, Alajuela.